mruanGitHub/EasyMemo/README.md

 # SmallEditor
-A useful and small application containing an Editor, an OneNote and en easy memo functionalities
+A useful and small application as a lightweight editor and an easy memo that is very user-friendly